dbeniamine/vim-mail/README.markdown

 The fields between parentheses are optional.

-You can search your  address book from vim using the following commands:
+To search your addressbook from vim:

-In insert mode, type:
++   While writing a mail, in insert mode, type:

         <LocalLeader>a

-or
+    or (using omnifunc)

         <C-X><C-O>

++   While editing any other file:

+    As the previous mapping are only set for mail files, you need to set the completefunc (using omnifunc would be a bad idea):

+        set completefunc=vimmail#CompleteAddr

+    Then use `<C-X><C-U>` (in insert mode) to trigger contact completion.

 It will search for the word under the cursor in your contact list.